ARPOISE/ARpoise/php/porpoise/README.md

 * **Is visible**: This combo box defines whether the POI is visible.
 * **Absolute altitude**: Allows to set the absolute altitude of the POI.
 * **Relative altitude**: Allows to set the altitude of the POI relative to the user's device.
 * **URL of asset bundle**: The POI's geometry will be taken from a Unity asset bundle downloaded from this web location.
+One thing we found is, asset bundles created for either Android or iOS do not work on the "other" platform.
+Therefore you need to provide **two** asset bundles, one for Android and one for iOS.
+As you can only enter one asset bundle url in the ARpoise PorPOISe configuration, ARpoise assumes that the asset bundle name given is the one of the Android asset bundle.
+The name of the iOS asset bundle has to be the Android name followed by 'i'.
 * **Prefab name**: The POI's geometry loaded from the asset bundle with this prefab name.
 * **Layer name**: If this value is set, the entire layer will be loaded instead of the POI.
 * **Relative location**: The location of the POI relative to the user's device.
 Comma separated list of the X-east-west, Y-up-down, Z-north-south values.